About the Maidenhair Stitch

 How to do the Maidenhair Stitch

-I will work on three parallel stitch lines A, B, C. It is advised that stitch lines be drawn to avoid asymmetry.
+I will work on three parallel stitch lines A, B, C. Stitch lines can be drawn to avoid asymmetry.

 Other Stitches from the Feather Stitch Family